 Released on December 16, 1994

-The cross-country adventures of two good-hearted but incredibly stupid friends.
+Plot: The cross-country adventures of two good-hearted but incredibly stupid friends.

 My thoughts: The funniest movie of all time.
 I love the films of Jim Carrey, and this is his best.
 Carrey and Daniels have great comedic chemistry, and the movie's soundtrack is great.
 Too bad the Farrelly brothers haven't pumped out anything as good as this since.
 POINTLESS TRIVIA: The writers originally wanted Nicolas Cage and Gary Oldman.
 WHAT!?!